van-essa/ladybike/README.md

 ---
 ## User Stories

-### User Stories that have been satisfied by creation of particular apps in ths project:
+### User Stories that have been satisfied by creation of particular apps in this project:

 | id  |  Content | How was it satisfied
 | ------ | ------ | ------ |